 Keywords Social capital; spiral of silence; Selective exposure theory.
 Theory within the practice of psychology Selective exposure is a theory within the practice of psychology, often used in media and communication research, that historically refers to individuals' tendency to favor information which reinforces their pre-existing views while avoiding contradictory information.
 Selective exposure has also been known and defined as "congeniality bias" or "confirmation bias" in various texts throughout the years.[1]
 According to the historical use of the term, people tend to select specific aspects of exposed information which they incorporate into their mindset.

 The effect is strongest for desired outcomes, for emotionally charged issues, and for deeply entrenched beliefs.
-Confirmation bias cannot be eliminated entirely, but it can be managed, for example, by education and training in critical thinking skills.
-Confirmation bias is a broad construct covering a number of explanations.
-A series of psychological experiments in the 1960s suggested that people are biased toward confirming their existing beliefs.
+Biased search for information, biased interpretation of this information, and biased memory recall, have been invoked to explain four specific effects: A series of psychological experiments in the 1960s suggested that people are biased toward confirming their existing beliefs.
+Later work re-interpreted these results as a tendency to test ideas in a one-sided way, focusing on one possibility and ignoring alternatives.

 Informationsverhalten.
 Theories (Book by Wilson) Usability.